Arbor School Faculty and Staff 2025-2026

 K-3 Librarian and Reading Support (1996 - present)

-Having taken her elementary training at the prestigious Shady Hill School in Cambridge, Massachusetts, Felicity has a strong background in interdisciplinary curriculum development, arts instruction, and early childhood education.
+Having taken her elementary training at Shady Hill School in Cambridge, Massachusetts, Felicity has a strong background in interdisciplinary curriculum development, arts instruction, and early childhood education.
 Felicity has taught in the Design Studio and the Primary classroom at Arbor for the last 25 years.
 Now she has fully embraced the role of librarian for our youngest students providing reading support for students in Kindergarten through third grade.
 She savors her days in the company of young students, sharing their good humor, pointing them toward satisfying books, and building a community of engaged readers.

 Marea Palmer-Loh